Research Projects

 Adaptive Multi-Human Multi-Robot Systems

-Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling complex and expansive missions, such as environmental monitoring, disaster recovery, and search and rescue.
-The collaboration of multiple humans and robots with diverse capabilities, expertise, and characteristics presents great potential to enhance team complementarity, productivity, and versatility.
-However, this inherent heterogeneity within the team also introduces coordination challenges.
-Moreover, incorporating human operators as the core of the decision-making process can significantly improve the situational awareness and flexibility of the team, but it also introduces more uncertainty and complexity.
-Human affective conditions, such as cognitive load and emotion, as well as performance, are inconsistent and susceptible to various internal or external factors.
+Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling high-stakes and large-scale missions, such as environmental monitoring, disaster recovery, and search and rescue.
+The simultaneous collaboration of multiple humans and robots with diverse capabilities, expertise, and characteristics offers tremendous potential to enhance team complementarity, productivity, and versatility.
+However, this inherent heterogeneity also introduces significant coordination challenges.

 - MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks, IEEE TAFFC 2024.